 The biggest advantage of franchising is that it combines the self-determination and independence of business ownership with the security of a proven concept and a system that works.
 Franchising is an ideal option for someone who wants to own a business, but may not have an original concept to develop or the desire to devise all the systems, processes, and procedures a new business requires.

 In the franchising model, all the groundwork is already done.
 Someone has already dreamed a big dream, figured out how to make it work, and marketed and sold their way into a well-defined niche.
+The franchise sales pipeline is solid and your work as a business owner is easier.
 By the time you come along, that original entrepreneur is looking for an investor and partner to build on his or her initial success.

 The franchise option can give anyone a fast-track to business ownership.
 So many hard-working folks who dream of entrepreneurship never take steps toward going out on their own because there are just too many unknowns and risks.
 Franchising provides a streamlined path to owning a business—a path on which the biggest unknowns, risks, and obstacles have already been cleared.